IRL2/nanover-server-py/paper/paper.md

 flexible structure has great potential for collaborative research: previous iMD-VR frameworks have demonstrated that cloud computing can be used to facilitate real-time multi-user iMD-VR across large physical distances [Cite the appropriate Narupa paper, and any other appropriate ones?].
-Furthermore, the protocol on which NanoVer Server is built comprises general tools for constructing multi-user VR experiences, and the scope of such tools extend beyond application in computational chemistry.
+Furthermore, the protocol on which NanoVer Server is built comprises general tools for constructing multi-user VR experiences, the scope of which extend beyond application in computational chemistry.

 # Notes for "Statement of need" section